fcoury/mquickjs-rs/mquickjs-sys/README.md

 Low-level, unsafe Rust bindings to the MicroQuickJS engine.

-Most users should prefer the safe wrapper crate: `mquickjs`.
+Most users should prefer the safe wrapper crate: `mquickjs-rs`.

 ## Installation